 **We need these forms in by mid December as well so we can put all the info in a spreadsheet.**

-The Devo ski team meets on Tuesdays and Thursdays at 3:45pm, and Saturdays at 10AM.
-They also have a handful of sessions at 10am during winter break.
 The location will vary between the three ski venues in Leavenworth: Icicle River, Ski Hill, and the Golf Course.
-There will be a couple of hikes in the fall, but generally the season starts in December and ends on February 15th.
+There is optional fall training, but generally the season starts in December and ends on February 16th.
 Sometimes sessions are cancelled due to poor conditions, and conditions can suddenly change.

-Weekly program updates are sent via email on Sunday nights, so read your email on Monday morning to find out if they are skiing on skate or classical gear and which venue to meet at.
+Weekly program updates will be sent via the Teamstuff app on Sunday nights, so check Teamstuff frequently to find out if they are skiing on skate or classic gear and at which venue to meet .

-Parent help is required.
-There will be some assignments announced later, primarily with our Skirennen race on the morning of January 6th.
+Parent help is important.
+There will be duties announced later, primarily with our Skirennen race on the morning of January 5th.
 We sincerely appreciate your help!

 They must have cross-country ski boots, made for track skiing.
 The boots must work with the bindings, and there are two kinds of binding: NNN and SNS.
-Many Devo skiers will use a ‘combi’ boot, which is made to do classical and skate, but for better performance, you’d want to have a separate pair of boots for skate and classical.
+Some skiers will use a ‘combi’ boot, which is made to do classic and skate, but for better performance, you’d want to have a separate pair of boots for skate and classic.

 Their ski poles need to be Nordic track ski poles (not alpine), which means they have a track handle and basket.
-The classical pole length should be long enough that they are snug in the skier’s armpit when s/he is standing tall.
+The classic pole length should be long enough that they are snug in the skier’s armpit when s/he is standing tall.
 Skate poles will be a little longer, going to their chin.
-The coach will tell you if your skier’s gear is not fitting well, but it would be best if you could have it checked at a sports shop before ski season.
+We'd prefer you get the gear checked out by a ski shop before the first practice, or email us if you have questions.